What’s a Renewable Energy Park?

 Will the projects still go ahead without a second Bass Strait interconnector?

-We'll proceed with the first stage of the projects without the second Bass Straight interconnector.
+We’ll proceed with the first stage of the projects without the second Bass Strait interconnector.

-Marinus Link - the proposed second Bass Strait interconnector - is crucial to deliver the energy generated from Hydro Tasmania’s Battery of the Nation project to the Australian electricity grid.
-Marinus Link is necessary for full development of Robbins Island Renewable Energy Park.
+Marinus Link - the proposed second Bass Strait interconnector - is crucial to deliver the energy generated from Hydro Tasmania’s Battery of the Nation project to the National Electricity Market; as well as from other renewable energy developers in Tasmania.
+Marinus Link is also necessary for full development of Robbins Island Renewable Energy Park.